theironsamurai/scribemacs-prelude/README.md

 If you are a Prelude user as I am, then you can "install" this as a *Prelude plugin*.

-Start by installing my [Prelude-Plugin-Installer](), then follow the instructions.
+Start by installing my [Prelude-Plugin-Loader](https://github.com/theironsamurai/prelude-plugin-loader), then follow the instructions.

-You may want to also install my [Prelude-Plus-Pack]() which makes this environment even more friendly -- not just for a prose-writer, but also for Clojure.
+You may want to also install my [Prelude-Plus-Pack](https://github.com/theironsamurai/prelude-plus-pack) which makes this environment even more friendly -- not just for a prose-writer, but also for Clojure.

 ## Features & Non-Features